Board of Directors

 In accordance with the Articles of Association, the Board of Directors of Tikkurila Oyj comprises 3–7 members that have been elected by the Annual General Meeting for a term that lasts until the end of the next Annual General Meeting.
 The Board is convened by the Chairman, which is elected by the Board within its members immediately after the Annual General Meeting of the Shareholders.
 The Board of Directors has a quorum when more than half of its members attend the meeting.
-The President and CEO, as well as the CFO, of the Group attend the Board meetings presenting the issues being discussed or decided upon, and the Group Vice President, Legal Affairs, acts as the Secretary of the Board.
+The CEO, as well as the CFO, of the Group attend the Board meetings presenting the issues being discussed or decided upon, and the Group General Councel, acts as the Secretary of the Board.

 The main duties of the Board include:

-- to approve the strategy of the Group;
+- approving the strategy of the Group and business plans

-- to approve or confirm the appointment and remuneration of the Group management;
+- approving or confirming the appointment and remuneration of the Group management

-- to appoint and dismiss the Group President and CEO, and to confirm the appointments of the members of the Tikkurila Management Team;
+- appointing and dismissing the CEO, and confirming the appointments of the members of the Tikkurila Management Team

-- to monitor and evaluate the performance of the Group President and CEO;
+- monitoring and evaluating the performance of the CEO

-- to ensure the adequacy of planning, information and control systems, as well as the handling of financial reporting and risk management;
+- ensuring the adequacy of planning, information and control systems, as well as the handling of financial reporting and risk management

-- to make proposals for, including but not limited to proposing the dividend payout, and to convene the Annual General Meeting;
+- making proposals for, including but not limited to proposing the dividend payout, and to convene the Annual General Meeting

-- to ensure that the supervision of the accounting and financial matters, and any audits thereby, are properly organized.
+- ensuring that the supervision of the accounting and financial matters, and any audits thereby, are properly organized.